 Outstanding amongst the family at this time was Peter Payne (died 1455), English lollard and Taborite, born at Hough-on-the-Hill, near Grantham, Lincolnshire; Saint John Paine (1532-1582), English Catholic priest and martyr; Elizabeth Pain (c.

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
-Another 114 words (8 lines of text) are included under the topic Early Paynel Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty of negligence, fined, and flogged, some believe is the inspiration for the character Hester Prynne in the novel The Scarlet...
+Another 82 words (6 lines of text) are included under the topic Early Paynel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paynel family to Ireland

 Some of the Paynel family moved to Ireland